 It is recognized that dropping courses is necessary in order to avoid academic standing issues but please note that if you are receiving student aid, dropping courses could have financial implications.
 Before dropping a course or courses, please ensure that you understand how it could impact you.

-NOTE: If you are dropped from courses as a result of the vaccination policy, there is currently no appeal process to reduce or eliminate the impacts to your current and future eligibility for financial aid funding.
+NOTE: If you were dropped from courses as a result of the vaccination policy, there is no appeal process to reduce or eliminate the impacts to your eligibility for financial aid funding.
 As a result of dropped courses, students may be placed on OSAP academic progress probation or restriction, may incur an OSAP overpayment, and may have their grants converted to loans.

 The following guide should be used when making a decision to drop a course or courses: